Shop online today and save 30% + Free Shipping

 - Performance Management:

-- Inventory control.
-For example: receiving stock, maintaining proper merchandising as per home office guidelines, monthly inventory, following proper remake procedures.
+- For example: receiving stock, maintaining proper merchandising as per home office guidelines, monthly inventory, following proper remake procedures.
 Maintain current edit audit logs to prevent inventory loss, and follow and enforce company procedures for employee discounted purchases.

 Education and Experience Requirements